SEI-SEA-1-25/react-giphy/README.md

 ### Step 5: Move search logic to a `SearchContainer` component

 - Create a new `SearchContainer` component that that renders the `Search` component.
 This `SearchContainer` will also handle search results.
-- Refactor your `Search` component so that it only renders a UI.
-It should use properties passed into the Search component.
 - Move all of the business logic related to state for the search into the `SearchContainer` component.
 The `SearchContainer` component should still render the `Search` component, with any necessary properties.
+- Refactor your `Search` component so that it only renders a UI.
+You should pass in `SearchContainer`'s state and methods into the `Search` component as `props` as necessary.

 ### Step 6: When a User Searches...